Center for Infectious Disease Research and Policy: Influenza Vaccines R&D Roadmap

+Coronavirus Vaccines R&D Roadmap (CVR)

+The coronavirus vaccines R&D roadmap (CVR) was developed by CIDRAP and an international group of experts with funding from the Gates Foundation and The Rockefeller Foundation; the CVR was launched in February 2023.
+The roadmap vision is “to accelerate the development of durable, broadly protective coronavirus vaccines that: (1) are suitable for use in all regions of the globe, including remote areas and low- and middle-income countries (LMICs), (2) can reduce severe illness and death (and potentially prevent infection), and (3) will mitigate the impact of future coronavirus epidemics or pandemics worldwide.”
+Similar to the IVR, the CVR identifies strategic goals and aligned milestones for each of its key topic areas: virology, immunology, vaccinology, animal models and the CHIVIM, and policy and financing.
+Beginning in 2024, with support from the Coalition for Epidemic Preparedness Innovations (CEPI), CIDRAP began a CVR ME&A program, which involves tracking progress towards roadmap goals and milestones and publishing a landscape of broadly protective coronavirus vaccine candidates.

 Antimicrobial Stewardship Program

 Antimicrobial resistance is a critical global public health issue, and antimicrobial stewardship strategies are key to curtailing the problem.
 CIDRAP's Antimicrobial Stewardship Project provides current, accurate, and comprehensive information on the topic and works to build an online community to address leading issues.

 Novel Coronavirus (COVID-19) Resource Center

 CIDRAP is tracking and analyzing the rapidly evolving novel coronavirus (COVID-19) pandemic.
 The CIDRAP COVID-19 Resource Center provides a deep well of information for public health experts, business preparedness leaders, government officials, and the public.

 Resilient Drug Supply Project

 The Resilient Drug Supply Project focuses on the supply chains and global disruptions for the most critical drugs for life-saving and life-sustaining treatment.
 Outcomes of this research will improve the healthcare supply system's ability to maintain a steady and adequate supply of critical medicines and supplies worldwide.